Salamek/chromium-kiosk/README.md

   HORIZONTAL_POSITION: 'center' # horizontal position on the screen
   VERTICAL_POSITION: 'bottom' # Vertical position on the screen
   WIDTH: 100 # Width of a bar in %
+  HEIGHT: 5 # Height of a bar in % works only for qiosk

 VIRTUAL_KEYBOARD:
   ENABLED: false # is virutal keyboard enabled